actualbudget/actual/docs/tour/budget.md

 At the top of each month, you have a couple of choices in the user interface.

 * Clicking on the note icon lets you add a note.
-Actual fully support Markdown and the note will be rendered according to your Markdown when the cursor is hovering over the note
+Actual fully supports Markdown and the note will be rendered according to your Markdown when the cursor is hovering over the note
 * You can minimize the header by clicking on the chevrons (seen in the yellow box).
 * Clicking on the three vertical dots lets you execute the following functions on that month's budget categories: